 Treatment Approaches We Use to Treat Depression

 When you come to us, you’ll be assessed to determine which type of care you need from us.
 Our residential treatment program is offered to patients who do not need detox and will be monitored for safety 24-hours a day.
-This program focuses upon starting a foundation for recovery.
+This program focuses on starting a foundation for recovery.
 We’ll help you become emotionally stabilized, educated about depression, and help you to become an active participant in your recovery.

 We offer extended care residential programs for male and female clients available to those who have completed primary care.
 Lasting a minimum of three months in three different phases, you will learn recovery tools, depression relapse prevention, and life coping skills.